CharlesIrvineKC/mozart/README.md

 BPM platforms provide the following functions:

 * Provide developers with the ability of define and store process models.
+* Provide developers with the ability have certain tasks completed by making service calls.
 * Provide users and administrators with the ability to start process instances.
 * Provide users with the ability to assign user tasks to specified users.
-* Prvide users with the ability to assignn task to members of a specified user group.
+* Prvide users with the ability to assign user tasks to members of a specified user group.
-* Provide developers with the ability have certain tasks completed by making service calls.

 # When is BPM Applicable